ViewComponent/view_component/CONTRIBUTING.md

 ### Triager

-ViewComponent triagers are able to manage issues and pull requests (such as assigning owners and labels, closing issues and marking duplicates)
+ViewComponent triagers are able to manage issues and pull request by assigning owners and labels, closing issues and marking duplicates.

-After showing interest in helping with the project by participating in issues, pull requests, and/or discussions, members of the community are welcome to request Triage access by opening an issue on the repository.
-Committers and Maintainers may also nominate Triagers through opening an issue on the repository.
+After helping with the project by participating in issues, pull requests, and/or discussions, members of the community are welcome to request triage access by opening a pull request to update this list:

+The triagers team is @andrewmcodes, @bbugh, @cesariouy, @dark-panda, @dylnclrk, @g13ydson, @horacio, @jcoyne, @johannesengl, @kaspermeyer, @mellowfish, @metade, @nashby, @rainerborene, @rdavid1099, @spdawson, and @vinistock.

+Committers and maintainers may also nominate triagers by opening a pull request to update this list.

 ### Committer

 ViewComponent committers have `write` access, enabling them to push directly to the repository and approve/merge pull requests.
+Committers often have implicit ownership over a particular area of the project, such as previews, generators, or translations.

-Triagers are invited to become Committers by having an existing Committer or Maintainer open a PR on the repository to update this list of Committers:
+Triagers are invited to become committers by having an existing committer or maintainer open a pull request on the repository to update this list of Committers:

-The committers team is @jonspalmer, @elia, @juanmanuelramallo, @rmacklin, and @spone.
+The committers team is @elia, @jonspalmer, @juanmanuelramallo, @rmacklin, and @spone.

 ### Maintainer

 ViewComponent maintainers have `admin` access, enabling them to manage repository settings including access levels.
-They also have ownership of `view_component` on RubyGems and are required to have 2FA enabled for their accounts to minimize the risk of supply chain security issues.
+They also have ownership of `view_component` on RubyGems and are required to have 2FA enabled for their GitHub and RubyGems accounts.

 Maintainership is open by invitation only at this time.

-The maintainers team is @blakewilliams, @manuelpuyol, @jonrohan, and @joelhawksley.
+The maintainers team is @blakewilliams, @joelhawksley, @jonrohan, and @manuelpuyol.

 ## Submitting a pull request